lradaelli85/tc-QOS/README.md

 This class has a low guaranteed bandwidth,medium priority and it can use all the available up/down bandwidth All low-ports (0-1023, except some) are classified as bulk traffic.
-Modify the QoS.sh file if this is not what you want
+Modify the qos.cfg files if this is not what you want.

 #### - Low priority traffic

 Traffic that you want to limit (small amount of available bandwidth) with a low priority.
 All high-ports (1024-65535, except some) are classified as low priority traffic.
 YOUTUBE,TWITTER,FACEBOOK,DROPBOX,SPOTIFY applications if L7 is enabled.
-Modify the QoS.sh and qos.cfg files if this is not what you want
+Modify the qos.cfg files if this is not what you want.

 #### - High priority traffic